Halvor Egner Granerud

 Halvor Egner Granerud (born 29 May 1996) is a Norwegian ski jumper.
-Granerud won three competitions at the 2022-23 Four Hills Tournament and the Overall.
-He has won 24 Individual World Cup victories and the overall 2020-21 FIS Ski Jumping World Cup.
-In Planica, he won a gold & silver medal at the 2020 Ski Flying World Championships.
-He also achieved his first medal at the World Championships in Oberstdorf 2021 by winning silver in the mixed team Normal Hill.
+He is one of the most successful contemporary ski jumpers, having won 25 World Cup individual competitions, the World Cup overall title twice, and the Four Hills Tournament once.
+At the Nordic World Ski Championships, Granerud's best achievements include silver medals in the team and mixed team competitions.
+He has also won team gold and individual silver at the Ski Flying World Championships.

 Career

-He debuted in the FIS Ski Jumping World Cup in 2015 and got his best result to win the World Cup event in Kuusamo/Ruka in November 2020.
+Granerud made his Ski Jumping World Cup debut in 2015 and got his best result to win the World Cup event in Kuusamo/Ruka in November 2020.
 Granerud was part of the team that won the FIS Junior World Championship in 2015, together with Joacim Ødegård Bjøreng, Phillip Sjøen and Johann André Forfang.
 From the 2018–19 season, he's been a part of the national team.

 On 11 February 2016, He set his unofficial personal best in Vikersund as a trial jumper when he jumped 240 metres.
 Two years later in Planica he set his official personal best at 233 metres.